DaVinciGraph/hashconnect-provider/README.md

 # Hashconnect-Provider

-This package provide a react context for connecting to hashconnect easily.
+This package provide a react context for connecting to HashConnect easily.

 ### **Install**